Cosmoglobe/Commander/commander3/todscripts/firas/data_profile.md

       - `ifg`: IFG in counts.
 The iFG in counts is an array of 512 observed points.
 The IFGs taken during the mission have been averaged by the on-board microprocessors.
 Depending on the MTM scan mode, a number of consecutive sample points have been averaged to form a group during each sweep of the mirror.
 The consecutive groups form a buffer of 512 points.
 In addition, a number of sweeps oof these 512 points each are coadded together to form the resulting 512 point IFG which is then telemetered to the ground. `sc_head9` contains the number of sample points per group and `sc_head11` contains the number of mirror sweeps that are coadded together.
 Shape: 590937.
     - `sci_head`
       - `chan_id`: Channel ID.
 Shape: 590937. **All values are three.**
       - `data_qual`: Data quality flags.
 Does this flag the ifg as a bad one according to the criteria defined in the Explanatory Supplement?
-The telemetry dat aquality flags consist of packed bits, 4 for each of the telemetry minor frames over which the IFG is trasmitted.
+The telemetry data quality flags consist of packed bits, 4 for each of the telemetry minor frames over which the IFG is trasmitted.
 The value of each set of four bits is a code which represents the quality of the telemetry as received on the ground from the spacecraft.
 Shape: 590937 x 60.
 Values: {-16, -1, 0, 15, 16, 31}.
       - `data_ready`: Data ready flags.
 The data ready flags at transmit consist of 114 packed bits, one from each of the telemetry minor frames over which the IFG is transmitted.
-A value of 1 indicates that the corresponding section of the iFG buffer for this channel detector was ready for transmission. a value of 0 indicates the existance of a problem for transmission.
+A value of 1 indicates that the corresponding section of the IFG buffer for this channel detector was ready for transmission. a value of 0 indicates the existance of a problem for transmission.
 Shape: 590937 x 8.
 Values: ?.
       - `gain`: Gain.
 The commandable gain for the detector is used in the conversion of the IFG raw counts to volts.
 Valid commandable gains are 1, 3, 10, 30, 100, 300, 1000, 3000.
 Shape: 590937.
 Values: {-1, 0, 1, 2, 3, 4, 5, 6}?.
       - `mtm_length`: Length of the MTM (what does that mean?
 Short and long?).
 Shape: 590937.
 Values: {0, 1} (0 = short, 1 = long?).
       - `mtm_speed`: Speed of the MTM (what does that mean?
 Slow and fast?).
 Shape: 590937.
 Values: {0, 1} (0 = slow, 1 = fast?).